gofiber/fiber/docs/api/middleware/cors.md

 - **Overly Permissive Origins**: Specifying too many origins or using overly broad patterns (e.g., `https://*.example.com`) can inadvertently allow malicious sites to interact with your application.
 Be as specific as possible with allowed origins.

-- **Neglecting `AllowOriginsFunc` Validation**: When using `AllowOriginsFunc` for dynamic origin validation, ensure the function includes robust checks to prevent unauthorized origins from being accepted.
-Simply returning `true` for all origins can bypass security protections.
+- **Inadequate `AllowOriginsFunc` Validation**: When using `AllowOriginsFunc` for dynamic origin validation, ensure the function includes robust checks to prevent unauthorized origins from being accepted.
+Overly permissive validation can lead to security vulnerabilities.

 :::caution
-Do not use `AllowOriginsFunc` to return `true` for all origins.
+Never allow `AllowOriginsFunc` to return `true` for all origins.
 This is particularly crucial when `AllowCredentials` is set to `true`.
 Doing so can bypass the restriction of using a wildcard origin with credentials, exposing your application to serious security threats.

+If you need to allow wildcard origins, use `AllowOrigins` with a wildcard '*' instead of `AllowOriginsFunc`.
 :::

 Remember, the key to secure CORS configuration is specificity and caution.
 By carefully selecting which origins, methods, and headers are allowed, you can help protect your application from cross-origin attacks.